Form 1099-MISC & Independent Contractors

 Question: How do you determine if a worker is an employee or an independent contractor?

 The determination can be complex and depends on the facts and circumstances of each case.
 The determination is based on whether the person for whom the services are performed has the right to control how the worker performs the services.
-It is not based merely on how the worker is paid, how often the worker is paid, or whether the work is part-time or full-time.
+It's not based merely on how the worker is paid, how often the worker is paid, or whether the work is part-time or full-time.

 There are three basic categories of factors that are relevant to determining a worker's classification: